cisagov/ScubaGear/baselines/powerbi.md

 an exception to the policy can be investigated.

-### Policy
+### Policies

-#### POWER.BI.5.1v1
+#### MS.POWERBI.5.1v1
-ResourceKey Authentication SHOULD be blocked unless a specific use case (e.g., streaming and/or PUSH datasets) merits its use.
+Block ResourceKey Authentication unless a specific use case (e.g., streaming and/or PUSH datasets) merits its use. <!--- remove the examples in the policy statement? -->
+- _Rationale:_ By allwoing resource keys someone can move data without AAD OAuth bearer token, causing possibly malicious or junk data to be stored.
+By disabling this there is less risk that a unauthorized individual will make changes.
+- _Last modified:_ June 2023

 ### Resources